 Ore is blasted out of the rock and transported to surface using conveyor belts.
 It is then taken to the Rustenburg Platinum Mine’s metallurgical facilities for concentrating and refinement.

-Anglo American uses Preprufe sealing strip technology at Bathopele to block the exterior and closed surfaces for unset concretes at the mine.
-The system helps in maintaining permeability and providing watertight and gas proof building.
+Anglo American used Preprufe sealing strip technology at Bathopele to block the exterior and closed surfaces for unset concretes at the mine.
+The system helps in maintaining permeability and providing watertight and gas-proof building.

-Dywidag-Systems International (DSI) supplied rock bolts and accessories, and provided technical support, customised products, and services to the mine.
+Dywidag-Systems International (DSI) supplied rock bolts and accessories, as well as technical support, customised products, and services to the mine.
 It also provided reliable system solutions and different range of mining products to the platinum mine.

 The Rosh Pinah Mine is an underground zinc and lead sulphide concentrate mining operation in southwestern Namibia, which has been…